interledger-deprecated/ilp-plugin-virtual/README.md

     }
   },

+  // we don't need to define a disconnect handler in this case
+  disconnect: function () => Promise.resolve(),

   // Synchronous functions in order to get metadata.
 They won't be called until
   // after the plugin is connected.
   getAccount: (ctx) => (ctx.state.prefix + ctx.state.account),